Clark Family Library: History

 In 1789, a £50 gift from Benjamin Franklin formed the nucleus of the library at Washington College.
 The library has identified five books in the collection from this original purchase.
 After the unification of Washington College and Jefferson College, the first unified library was the college's Carnegie Library, located in what is now called Thompson Hall.
 The library moved to its current building in 1965 and was called U. Grant Miller Library.
 The library was later renamed for Richard T. Clark, former chair of the Washington & Jefferson College board of trustees, and retired chairman and CEO of Merck & Co., and his wife, Angela, who provided the lead gift for a substantial renovation to the original 1965 structure.
-In the summer of 2018, the library underwent a major renovation converting the upper floor to facilitate collaborative study space, increasing the footprint of our archives and special collections, and updating the building to be more accessible for all patrons.
+In the summer of 2018, the library underwent a major renovation converting the upper floor to facilitate collaborative study space, increasing the footprint of the archives and special collections, and updating the building to be more accessible for all patrons.
 Renovations were completed in spring 2019.

 The Clark Family Library maintains a robust collection of print and electronic resources that are constantly evolving to meet the needs of the college curriculum.

 In the mid-1850s, the Washington College YMCA branch held 300 volumes in its library collection.